Hiimphteve/nuxt-docker/README.md

 # Nuxt 3 and Docker
+This repository shows how you can build an image of your Nuxt app and create a container running it.
+Additionally, it shows how to handle env variables while building the image and running a container.
 ## Building and running
 ### How to build an image
 First of all make sure you have Docker installed.